code11/engine/docs/docs/quick-start-tutorial/setup.md

 + engine.start();
 ```

-1. We import and instantiate an `Engine` instance
+1. We import and create an `Engine` instance
 2. Instead of having `react-dom` mounting our app to DOM, we give that honor to
    Engine